silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 From the home screen, people can create four types of content — _Post_ being the default — by choosing from a sliding menu at the bottom of the page, which I initially didn’t notice: _Post_, _Story_, _Reel_, _Live_.

-{% include pattern-figure.html image="/assets/images/instagram-post.jpg" caption="Posting from the home screen and the four types of content" width="360" height="760" %}
+{% include pattern-figure.html image="/assets/images/instagram-post.jpg" alt="Screenshot of the interface for posting" caption="Posting from the home screen and the four types of content" width="360" height="760" %}

 ### Profile

 From the profile, people can create six types of content: _Feed Post_, _Story_, _Highlight_, _IGTV Video_, _Reel_, _Guide_.

-{% include pattern-figure-cols.html image1="/assets/images/instagram-add.jpg" image2="/assets/images/instagram-post-types.jpg" alt="Posting from the profile page and the six types of content" caption="Posting from the profile page and the six types of content" width="360" height="760" %}
+{% include pattern-figure-cols.html image1="/assets/images/instagram-add.jpg" alt="Screenshot of the profile home page that highlights where to start posting" image2="/assets/images/instagram-post-types.jpg" alt="Screenshot that shows the six types of content that can be posted" caption="Posting from the profile page and the six types of content" width="360" height="760" %}

 ## One possible explanation